cocaine97/SQLite-plus-Python-CRUD-Web-App/README.md

 * Run `vagrant up` and `vagrant ssh` on your terminal
 * Run `python webserver.py`
 * Go to `http://localhost:5000/restaurants` to get started

+## Overview
+* The server side coding is in the file `webserver.py`.
+* Database queries are stored in form of functions in the file `queries.py` for better organized code.
+* HTML files are in the `Static` folder
+* Website runs on `localhost:5000/restaurants`
+* `Create,Update,Delete` operations can only be done while you're logged in.
+* App uses `Google OAuth2.0` for authentication

 ## App Functionalities and Rules
 * Only `logged in users` are `allowed` to `Create Restaurant`,`Add item to Restaurants` and access `API Endpoints`